alugha/hls.js/api-extractor/report/hls.js.api.md

     pendingTracks: TrackSet;
     // (undocumented)
     protected registerListeners(): void;
-    // Warning: (ae-forgotten-export) The symbol "SourceBuffers" needs to be exported by the entry point hls.d.ts
+    // Warning: (ae-forgotten-export) The symbol "SourceBuffers" needs to be exported by the entry point exports-named.d.ts
     //
     // (undocumented)
     sourceBuffer: SourceBuffers;
+    // Warning: (ae-forgotten-export) The symbol "TrackSet" needs to be exported by the entry point exports-named.d.ts
+    //
     // (undocumented)
     tracks: TrackSet;
     // (undocumented)